Every Attempt to Change Gun Laws Under Trump

 House Passed Bill Allowing Concealed Carry Across State Lines

-The gunman in the Texas church massacre was kicked out of the military for domestic assault, which should have prevented him from purchasing a semiautomatic rife.
+The gunman in the Texas church massacre was kicked out of the military for domestic assault, which should have prevented him from purchasing a semiautomatic rifle.
 But the Air Force later admitted that it failed to submit his records to the federal database.

 In response, Senators Chris Murphy, a Democrat, and John Cornyn, a Republican, introduced the Fix NICS Act, which aims to improve the reporting of criminal records and domestic-violence data to the FBI.
 It seemed like the rare piece of gun legislation that could make it out of both chambers of Congress.